ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

   "Oh, you know..." he said, while wiggling his eyebrows.

-  "Well, I've been having troble getting the Metallic Bonds section to layout properly.
+  "Well, I've been having trouble getting the Metallic Bonds section to layout properly.
 You see, I want to have it on the same page as the Ionic Bonds section, because they're related, but to do that I have to shrink down one of the charts to the right a tad to make more room, but if I do that then the page on Covalent Bonds-"

   "Actually, I just remembered I have to do something.
 Maybe later, okay?"